 Public spending on social care for older people in England has seen large cuts in recent years, falling by 21% between 2009–10 and 2015–16.
 This has led to growing concerns over the potential for adverse effects on other public services, and in particular the NHS.
-A new IFS working paper, funded by the Health Foundation, examines the impact of reductions in local authority social care spending on the use of NHS Accident and Emergency (A&E) departments, and finds that these cuts have directly led to increased use of A&E services by people aged 65 and over.
+A new IFS working paper, funded by the Health Foundation and the ESRC, examines the impact of reductions in local authority social care spending on the use of NHS Accident and Emergency (A&E) departments, and finds that these cuts have directly led to increased use of A&E services by people aged 65 and over.

 Recent years have seen large reductions in the budgets of local authorities in England, which have led to pressure on many of the services provided.
 Social care for older people is no exception, with local authority funding for these services for people aged 65 and over falling in real terms by an average of 21% between 2009–10 and 2015–16.
 This has not only led to large falls in the numbers of people aged 65 and over receiving social care – between 2009−10 and 2013−14 the number of recipients fell by a quarter, and it is likely that the number has continued to fall since – but also in growing concerns over the potential for adverse knock-on effects of these cuts on to other public services, and in particular the NHS.